Can MLLMs generate human-like feedback in grading multimodal short answers?: Introduction

 Our contributions are as follows - \begin{enumerate} \item Introduction of the MMSAF problem, along with a dataset of 2,197 instances.
-(Section~\ref{Multimodal Short Answer Feedback (MMSAF) problem}, Section~\ref{Multimodal Short Answer Feedback (MMSAF) Dataset}) \item An automated framework to generate an MMSAF dataset for any set of questions and reference answers.
-(Section~\ref{Multimodal Short Answer Feedback (MMSAF) Dataset}) \item A rubric-based approach to evaluate the quality of feedback coupled with extensive zero-shot evaluation on existing Large Language Models (LLMs).
-As per our evaluations, existing Multimodal Large Language Models (MLLMs), we achieve the following (Section~\ref{Evaluation of LLM Generated Feedback})- \begin{enumerate} \item MLLMs could predict whether an answer is correct, incorrect or partially correct with an accuracy of 55\%. \item MLLMs could predict whether the image provided in the student's answer is relevant or not with an accuracy of 75\%. \item Per human experts, Pixtral was more aligned towards human judgement and values for biology and ChatGPT for physics and chemistry and achieved a score of 4 or more out of 5 in most parameters. \end{enumerate}. \end{enumerate}
+(Section~\ref{Multimodal Short Answer Feedback (MMSAF) problem}) \item MMSAF-DGF, a framework to generate an MMSAF dataset from a given set of standard label questions and reference answer pairs.
+It simulates common student errors using LLM hallucinations as a tool.
+(Section~\ref{Multimodal Short Answer Feedback (MMSAF) Dataset}) \item A rubric-based approach to evaluate the quality of feedback coupled with extensive zero-shot evaluation on 4 existing MLLMs across 3 different STEM subjects.
+We observe the following: (Section~\ref{Evaluation of LLM Generated Feedback}) \begin{itemize} \item Accuracy of up to 62.5\% using existing MLLMs on generating the correctness level of a response (correct/partially correct/incorrect). \item Accuracy of up to 80.36\% using existing MLLMs on generating the image relevance level (relevant/irrelevant) of a diagram in a response. \item Human evaluations indicate feedback generated by such MLLMs is closely related to how teachers provide feedback to students. \end{itemize} \end{enumerate}